GAGGIUINO/gaggiuino.github.io/docs/learning/example-tools.md

 While an automated wire stripper is a convenient tool, it's not essential.
 You can accomplish all necessary stripping tasks with tools like pliers.

-For begginer-focused overview on cable stripping [Cable stripping](learning/wiring-basics.md#cable-stripping).
+For beginner-focused overview on cable stripping [Cable stripping](learning/wiring-basics.md#cable-stripping).

 ## Solder - Optional